abhiwand/atk/doc/source/ad_inst_IA.rst

     sudo service ntpd start

+The Intel Analytics Dependency repository and the yum-s3 package must be installed before trying to `Add Intel Analytics Private Repository`_.

 Installing Intel Analytics Packages
 ===================================

-Installing Intel Analytics Rest Server
+Installing Intel Analytics REST Server
 --------------------------------------
 This next step is going to install IA rest server and all it's dependencies.
 Only one instance of the rest server needs to be installed.